l12f3r/postgresql-rds-dbeaver/README.md

 }
 ```

-A security groups must also be provisioned:
+A security group must also be provisioned:

 ```terraform
 #main.tf